youyanggu/covid19_projections/path-to-herd-immunity.md

 *Last Updated: December 9, 2020*

-Below, we present our current best estimate of the US path to COVID-19 herd immunity, given what we currently know about the available vaccines and infection rates.
-Herd immunity will be reached via immunity from two sources: vaccination and infection.
+Below, we present our current best estimate of the path to COVID-19 herd immunity in the United States, given what we currently know about the available vaccines and infection rates.
+Herd immunity will be reached through immunity from two sources: vaccination and infection.

 ## Summary
-- We believe herd immunity (60% immune) will be reached in the US by late summer/early fall 2021 (September-November).
+- We believe herd immunity (>60% immune) will be reached in the US by late summer/early fall 2021 (September-November 2021).
 - At the time herd immunity is reached, roughly half of the immunity will be achieved via infection, and the other half will be achieved via vaccination.
 - New COVID-19 infections may become negligible before herd immunity is reached.
-Our current best estimate is summer 2021 (July-September).
+Our current best estimate is summer 2021 (July-September 2021).
-- As a result of the above findings, our best estimate of a complete "return to normal" is late summer 2021 (August-October).
+- As a result of the above findings, our best estimate of a complete "return to normal" is late summer 2021 (August-October 2021).

 {% include iframe_vaccination.html %}